lead generation

 they may not yet be ready for a sales conversation.

-Sales-Qualified Leads (SQLs): These are leads who have progressed further
+Sales-Qualified Leads (SQLs): These leads have progressed further

-in the buyer’s journey and are ready to speak with a sales representative.
+in the buyer’s journey and are prepared to speak with a sales representative.

 SQLs typically have higher engagement levels